CodeVA-Curriculum/twine-trail-guide/src/routes/trails/primary-documents.md

 The goal of this trail is to create a Twine story that incorporates *primary documents*, telling a story about the past using materials from that history.
 In order to incorporate these primary documents, you'll need to learn how to [add images](/locations/adding-images) from the web to your stories.
 You'll also need to figure out some interesting ways of putting these images together by writing a story to go with them.

-In the end, your reader should feel like they are investigating a mystery, pouring over these documents and imagining what it was like to live during the moments they describe.
+In the end, your reader should feel like they are investigating a mystery, poring over these documents and imagining what it was like to live during the moments they describe.

 <Aside>Before working on this trail, you should be at least a little bit familiar with the basics of Twine--how to make passages, link them together, and create branching paths to make a story with multiple possible endings.
 If you aren't sure, feel free to review the "Your First Story" trail before you start with this one.</Aside>